 3 units (1-0-2) | terms to be arranged

 This class provides the opportunity for students to gain experience in academic technical writing in engineering and applied science.
 Students will choose a technical topic of interest, possibly based on a previous research or course project, and write a paper in an academic genre on that topic.
 Appropriate genres include the engineering report, review paper, or a peer-reviewed journal paper.
 Students will receive instruction in academic discourse in engineering and applied sciences as well as substantial feedback on their work-in-progress.
 This course is recommended for students who plan to attend graduate school or who wish to work toward a senior thesis or academic publication.
 Fulfills the Institute scientific writing requirement.
 Enrollment is limited to students in E&AS options and priority is given to seniors.
-Other students may join the wait list and will be added to the class as space permits.

 3 units (1-0-2) | Terms to be arranged